Fyssion/mc-status-bot/README.md

    - Click the pencil icon next to `worker python bot.py`
    - Toggle the switch
    - Your will now start and should appear online shortly
-   - You can turn the bot off by toggling off the switch.
+   - You can turn the bot off by toggling off the switch

 ## Setup Updates (after installation)